The Parkinson’s Symptoms Nobody Talks About: Results From Our Survey

 Dysphagia, or difficulty swallowing, and dry mouth can be frustrating to live with.
 Those with dysphagia and dry mouth say they can no longer eat and enjoy their favorite foods.
 Others have trouble taking medicines and holding conversations.
 24 percent report dysphagia in the past month.

-“My mouth goes from excess saliva to very dry mouth.
-There are certain foods, like bread, that I have trouble swallowing.”
+"My mouth goes from excess saliva to very dry mouth.
+There are certain foods, like bread, that I have trouble swallowing.""[It is] difficult to swallow medicine and pills, and the feeling that something is stuck in my throat/choking feeling."

 Apathy impacts quality of life